aws/copilot-cli/site/content/docs/developing/addons/environment.en.md

 ### Writing the `Parameters` section

-There are a few parameters that Copilot requires you to defined in your templates.
+There are a few parameters that Copilot requires you to define in your templates.

 !!! info ""
     ```yaml